fsaneii-cubic/secure-mqtt/tlspubsub/README.md

 require_certificate true
 use_identity_as_username true

-run the mosquitto in docker
+restart the mosquitto in docker

 run the client program
 go run mqttpubsub.go

-You should able to see the client subscribes to topic/security as well as publishing them.
+You should be able to see the client subscribes to topic/security as well as publishing them.